-At its core, sustainability calls for a transdisiplinary approach that requires building connections among disciplines.
-As part of UNO's commitment to STARS, the University strives to offer courses that are sustainability-focused and/or sustainability-related in multiple departments — Business to the Social Sciences, Life Sciences to the Arts.
+At its core, sustainability calls for a transdisciplinary approach that requires building connections among disciplines.
+As part of UNO's commitment to STARS, the university strives to offer courses that are sustainability-focused and/or sustainability-related in multiple departments — Business to the Social Sciences, Life Sciences to the Arts.

 To assist students interested in sustainability, the Office of Sustainability has compiled a list of sustainability courses offered at UNO.
 This list is updated three times a year.
 (Please note: This list is limited to only UNO courses and does not include UNL courses offered on UNO's campus).